HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 Some big companies have their own certificate authorities to give employees unfalsifiable digital identities.
-Some governments do the same for citizens and residents: Here in Spain, I was issued a certificate to install in my browser, which allows me to transparently authenticate to government websites and sign officially documents digitally.
+Some governments do the same for citizens and residents: Here in Spain, I was issued a certificate to install in my browser, which allows me to transparently authenticate to government websites and sign official documents digitally.

 But we’re trying to do this without depending on centralized services.